Should I count home equity as retirement savings? (Important things to know)

 Your net worth helps you understand where you are starting from and the gap you have to reach your freedom number.

 Your freedom number is 25 x your annual spend.
-This figure will give you a guide as to how much you need to make work optional or retirement.
+This figure will guide you on how much you need to make work optional or retirement.

 This is known as the 4% rule of thumb.
 It’s a guide, and there are a few things to consider in terms of market conditions, how long you live and cost of living changes, but it does at least give you an idea of what you might need.